AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 }
 ```

-If you use our data-challenge notebooks in your project, please cite:
+If you use our notebooks in your project, please cite:

 ```
-Malpas, A. (2025) et al. data-challenge-notebooks.
-Zenodo. https://doi.org/10.5281/zenodo.
+Malpas, A. (2025) et al. Roman Microlensing Data Challenge 2026 Notebooks.
+Zenodo. https://doi.org/10.5281/zenodo.XXXXXXXX
 ```

 **BibTeX:**